marunemitsu/QTFluent/README.md

 ![About](https://user-images.githubusercontent.com/33621926/145712549-3e95fa11-c7da-451a-ba2d-720a88317a28.png)

 ## Acknowledgment
-The Icons are downloaded from https://www.iconfont.cn/.
+The icons are downloaded from https://www.iconfont.cn/.
+Please observe the rules from www.iconfont.cn if you want to use this template.